Intel Turbo Boost

 At DCA Computers, we regularly hear across the sales counter, “I don’t mind paying for a computer that will last, which CPU should I buy?”
 The sales tech invariably responds “Well that depends on what you use your computer for.”
 If it’s the scenario described above, we pretty much tell our customers to save their money and buy an i3 or AMD dual core.

 Another factor in this deliberation is that more and more programs are being released with multithread capability.
-That is they can use more than one CPU thread to execute a single command.
+That is, they can use more than one CPU thread to execute a single command.
 So things happen more quickly.
 Some photo editors and video editing programs are multi-threaded, for example.
-However, the Internet browser you use to access Netbank or your email client is not, and is unlikely to be in the foreseeable future.

 Hopefully this gives you some insight for your next CPU selection.